 What are your thoughts?

 We would love to hear from you.
-In the comments below share whether you were impacted by the 2020 ADS-B rule and if so, what ADS-B out system you chose to install on your aircraft.
+In the comments below share whether you were impacted by the 2020 ADS-B rule and if so, share which system you chose to install on your aircraft.